tsileo/microblog.pub/README.md

 $ make run
 ```

+By default, the server will listen on `localhost:5005` (http://localhost:5005 should work if you're running locally).

+For production, you need to setup a reverse proxy (nginx, caddy) to forward your domain to the local server
+(and check [certbot](https://certbot.eff.org/) for getting a free TLS certificate).

 ### HTTP API

 See [docs/api.md](docs/api.md) for the internal HTTP API documentation.

 ### Backup

 The easiest way to backup all of your data is to backup the `microblog.pub/` directory directly (that's what I do and I have been able to restore super easily).
 It should be safe to copy the directory while the Docker compose project is running.

 ## Development